v-franco/v-franco/README.md

 </br>
 ![](https://img.shields.io/badge/-Raspberry%20Pi-C51A4A?style=for-the-badge&logo=Raspberry-Pi) ![](https://img.shields.io/badge/-Arduino-00979D?style=for-the-badge&logo=Arduino&logoColor=white)
 ![](https://img.shields.io/badge/git%20-%23F05033.svg?&style=for-the-badge&logo=git&logoColor=white)
+## About me:
+I'm a 2nd year undergraduate pursuing a B.S. in Computer Science and Technology.
+Currently I am learning web development using new technologies and frameworks.
 ## Hobbies:
 I'm a mech keyboard enthusiast, meaning I like to assemble, program, and use mechanical keyboards.
 In my [QMK keymaps repo](https://github.com/v-franco/qmk-keymaps) I have info on the keyboards I have/use, my layouts, and the files to compile and use the firmware.